Kobe Bryant's body, other crash victims identified - WHIZ News

-The helicopter descended for about a minute before crashing.
-It was traveling at more than 2,000 feet a minute when it hit the ground, “so we know that this was a high-energy impact crash,” but it appeared that the aircraft was in one piece when it struck the ground, the National Transportation Safety Board’s Jennifer Homendy said.
+While TAWS was not installed on the helicopter flying Bryant, the aircraft did have a warning system using GPS, said pilot Kurt Deetz, who flew the Lakers star dozens of times in the chopper over a two-year period ending in 2017.

-However, it is too soon to determine whether the pilot was still in control of the aircraft during that descent, she said.
+NTSB investigator Bill English said they’re looking to document whether there was a GPS-based terrain avoidance system, but said it “doesn’t look to be part of the scenario.”

-The pilot was well-acquainted with the skies over Los Angeles and accustomed to flying celebrities.
+Zobayan, 50, was well-acquainted with the skies over Los Angeles and accustomed to flying Bryant and other celebrities.

 His decision to proceed in deteriorating visibility, though, has experts and fellow pilots wondering if he flew beyond the boundaries of good judgment and whether pressure to get his superstar client where he wanted to go played a role in the crash.